 DocuThinker is created using the FERN-Stack architecture, which stands for Firebase, Express, React, and Node.js.
 The backend is built with Node.js and Express, integrating Firebase for user authentication and MongoDB for data storage.
 The frontend is built with React and Material-UI, providing a responsive and user-friendly interface.

-We have deployed the entire app on Vercel and Render.
+We have deployed the entire app on Vercel and AWS.
 You can access the live app here.

 DocuThinker offers a wide range of features to help users manage and analyze their documents effectively.
 Here are some of the key features of the app: